mdomlop/sskit/man/sskit.1.md

 ## Basic operation

-Edit `/etc/sstab` at your preferences and then start and enable the systemd provided service `sstd.service`.
+Edit `/etc/sstab` at your preferences and then start and enable the provided service:

+For systemd: `sstd.service`.

+For dinit: sstd

 On startup **sstd** will load `/etc/sstab` (see sstab(5)) into memory and periodically creates or deletes snapshots in the specified _pool_